 As perennial plants grow, the hoses need to be moved further away from the base of the plant and the watering time and frequency adjusted.
 Well established hedges may need to be watered only once or twice per month - but a deep watering.

 Drip systems are most effective for irrigating plants which are scattered over a moderate to large area such as ground cover shrubs several feet apart, a few trees near or in a lawn, perennials surrounded by organic or rock mulch, a grove of trees, or an artichoke in a lettuce patch.
 Drip emitters will release between one-half and five gallons of water per hour.
 The number of gallons emitted per hour is marked on each emitter.
-Determine how much water each plant needs as outlined in the last paragraph of the GENERAL INFORMATION section.
+Determine how much water each plant needs as outlined in the last paragraph of the general information section above.
 Young plants will probably grow well with one emitter running at one gallon per hour once or twice a week.
 The second year, another emitter will be needed on the opposite side of the plant and eight to 14 inches from the base of the plant.
 By the third year, the emitters will probably have to be increased to two gallons per hour and moved out 18 to 24 inches from the base of the plant.
 When any irrigation system is adjusted, it is best to go out the day after watering the plants and dig down to determine how well the moisture needs of the plants are being met.
 Readjust the system if necessary.

 After the third year, trees and large shrubs most likely need up to four emitters set near the drip line.
 The emitters should release two to five gallons per hour and be run for one to four hours once per week up to once a month.